 Self-Compassion is not the same as self-esteem and yet they work well together.
 To have self-compassion, it implies that we need to treat ourselves with the loving kindness we give others when they need our support.
 Think of some ways to give yourself self-compassion – it can be a permission slip to eat some chocolate after a hard day, and to enjoy it without judgement.
 It can be to not do the dishes and instead watch some marathon TV.
 It can be a yoga stretch or dance to your favourite music.
 The compassion comes from reminding yourself that your matter and deserve this break.

-B – Take time for yourself and read a BOOK
+B – Take time for yourself and Take some deep BREATHS

 O – Go OUTSIDE and get some fresh air in your body